hallover/alloy-database/README.md

 Contents
-This writes a custom INCAR and KPOINTS file for each metal
+This writes a custom INCAR and KPOINTS file for each metal.
+Compiles the POTCAR files from a local source.